opensource-observer/oso/docs/docs/contribute/connect-data.md

 ### Adding the plugin to the poetry configuration at the top of the repo

-The oso repository is structured as a monorepo (for both node and python projects).
+The OSO repository is structured as a monorepo (for both node and python projects).
 So in order to properly manage the repo's dependencies you'll need to add your plugin to the monorepo at the root of the repository.